MAYZGitHub/mayz-otc-contracts/catalyst-reports/MILESTONE-04.md

 - Public open-source release
 - Onboarding support via demo video and walkthrough
 - Verified on-chain deployment (Testnet)
+- Verified on-chain deployment (Mainnet) and live MVP dApp site

-➡️ We believe this satisfies both the letter and intent of the milestone requirements, even without a Mainnet deployment.
+➡️ We believe this satisfies both the letter and intent of the milestone requirements.
 The current setup maximizes accessibility, verifiability, and safety.

 ➡️ The implementation focuses on simplicity, transparency, and extensibility — prioritizing individual users while supporting future protocol-level OTC models.